-Imagine living until the average life expectancy of 78.7 years with no financial backing.
+Imagine living until the average life expectancy of 78.7 years without financial backing.
 What would your loved ones do?
 How would they take care of your final arrangements?
 Are you leaving behind debts and other unmet financial needs?

 In addition, the Journal of General Internal Medicine reported that 1 in 4 seniors approach bankruptcy due to average medical expenses of $38,000 in the last five years preceding death.
 Why take a chance?